 All such phase changes involve a change in internal energy but no change in temperature.
 The increase in internal energy in boiling, for example, is represented by the breaking of bonds between molecules in the liquid state; this bond breaking allows the molecules to move farther apart in the gaseous state, with a corresponding increase in intermolecular potential energy.

 If a quantity Q of energy transfer is required to change the phase of a mass m of a substance, the ratio { L = Q/m } characterizes an important thermal property of that substance.
-Because this added or removed energy does not result in a temperature change, the quantity is called the latent heat (literally, the “hidden” heat) of the substance
+Because this added or removed energy does not result in a temperature change, the quantity L is called the latent heat (literally, the “hidden” heat) of the substance.

 Latent heat of fusion Lf is the term used when the phase change is from solid to liquid.